 West Coast IPA

 For this analysis, let’s start with Pliny the Elder, perhaps the most iconic example of a West Coast IPA (check out our article on Pliny the Younger).
-The first thing you’ll notice as distinct difference of West Coast IPA v. a New England IPA, is that West Coast IPA is clear.
+The first thing you’ll notice as the distinct difference of West Coast IPA v. a New England IPA is that West Coast IPA is clear.
 You can see your hand pass behind the beer.
 It’s a gentle haze.

 Most commonly with West Coast IPA (WCIPA), the aroma strongly perfumes the adjacent air with pine and a bit of caramel; a stewed hop and a kilned malt that produces caramel notes, tiny bit of pithy citrus and a bit of bitterness.

 You can smell bitterness.
 The tropical fruit underscores the more traditional caramel/syrupy scents.
 What you will notice creeping across your tongue won’t pick be juiciness, instead there will be savory characteristics.
 No orange juice.
 No mango juice.
 Bitterness is the goal of West Coast IPA.
 Pliny the Elder achieves this goal expertly.
 The finish is lightning quick.

 With many WCIPAs you may start to want a bit of relief as there’s bitterness all over the palate.
 As you drink more and more WCIPAs your palate develops a tolerance to the bitterness.
 Much like fans of spicy food.
 The more spicy food one eats, the more the palate craves more and more spice.
 As the palate gets used to spice, what was spicy is not as detectable